-Beijing angered as Taiwan probes tiny pro-China opposition party
+Beijing condemns Taiwan probe into tiny pro-China opposition party

 A New Party delegation, including at least one of those whose homes was raided, party spokesman Wang Ping-chung, visited China last week as part of a scheduled trip to meet China’s policy-making Taiwan Affairs Office.

-The New Party has denounced the raids as politically motivated, although Taiwanese prosecutors and the government have not given details of what they are suspected of.
+The New Party has denounced the raids as politically motivated and retribution for their opposition to Taiwan independence and support for union with China.

+Taiwanese prosecutors and the government have not given details of what the party members are suspected of.
+Unlike in China, where the legal system is controlled by the ruling Communist Party, democratic Taiwan has an independent judiciary.

-Party chairman Yok Mu-ming, cited in Taiwanese media, wondered how such a small party with no legislators could be considered to have any secrets, and said that they had nothing to fear from the investigation.
+Taiwan media has reported that the case could be linked to that of Chinese citizen Zhou Hongxu, jailed by a Taiwan court in September for breaching national security laws.

+Speaking to reporters in Taipei on Wednesday, New Party spokesman Wang Ping-chung said he knew Zhou, and that Zhou had attended party events held in the past.

 In a short statement released late on Tuesday, China’s Taiwan Affairs Office praised the New Party for its stance in opposing Taiwan independence and upholding the “one China” principle, which states that Taiwan is part of China.